 If you head to the San Francisco Ferry Building, (6 minute taxi ride), you will have a good choice of places to eat and get coffee.
 We enjoyed brunch at the Boulettes Larder but there are so many great options here including bagels, doughnuts, Vietnamese and hot sandwiches.

 Generally, embarkation at the San Francisco cruise port starts between 11.00am and 1.00pm.
 Timings will also depend on the cruise line.
-With new embarkation procedures anticipated post-Coronavirus, it will be even more important that you stick to your allocated embarkation slot.
+With new embarkation procedures post-Coronavirus, it will be even more important that cruise passengers stick to allocated embarkation slots.

 One of the most spectacular things about cruising from San Francisco is passing under the Golden Gate Bridge.
 This is a sailaway you cannot afford to miss!
 Whatever time you embark the ship, make sure you are on the lido deck for the sailaway party.
 It’s certainly a ‘hold your breath’ moment as the ship sails under the bridge.